CAU-Capstone-PPL/CafePlugGuardian-ML/README.md

     * AI server - flask

 ## CafePlugGuardian-ML
 This machine learning was created to learn current patterns.
-It was written at Google Collab using Python.
-GRU model was used and Optuna was used for hyper-parameters.
+It was written at Google Collab using Pytorch.
+We used the GRU model built into Pytorch and Optuna for hyperparameters.

 ### How to learn current patterns
 To learn the current pattern, you need to save the information of the current pattern in an excel file and the column name of the current pattern should be 'current'.